U.S. job gains smallest in six months, wage growth firming

-WASHINGTON, (Reuters) - The U.S. economy created the fewest jobs in six months in March as the boost from mild temperatures faded, but a pickup in wage gains pointed to a tightening labor market, which should allow the Federal Reserve to further raise interest rates this year.
+WASHINGTON, (Reuters) - The U.S. economy created the fewest jobs in six months in March as a boost from milder temperatures faded, but a pickup in wage gains pointed to a tightening labor market, which should allow the Federal Reserve to further raise interest rates this year.

 Nonfarm payrolls increased by 103,000 last month, with construction and retail sectors shedding jobs, the Labor Department said on Friday.
 That was the smallest gain since last September and followed a 326,000 surge in February, which was the largest in more than two years.

 Temperatures returned to normal in March, with snowstorms in some parts of the country.
-The pullback in job gains is likely to be temporary as layoffs are at historic low levels and other independent labor market indicators were strong in March.
+The pullback in job gains is likely temporary as layoffs are at historic lows and other independent labor market indicators were strong in March.

 “Inclement weather was the primary culprit for the slowdown in the pace of job growth in March,” said Joseph Song, an economist at Bank of America Merrill Lynch in New York.